Our Sustainability Report

 IRPC’s Sustainability Material Issues

-In 2020, IRPC identified the material issues that encompasses high business and stakeholder significance which includes the following:
+IRPC identified the material issues that encompass high business and stakeholder significance, the assessment result is shown in 2022 One Report.